Γ

 • Cooling effect for acute injuries

-• Ideal for hairy areas of the body
+• Ideal for hairy body areas

 • Can be used well under clothing